Do Go On - 350 - Arctic Badass Peter Freuchen

 That's a nice fact.

-to 1984.
 That's nice.

 Nice.
 Another nice fact.
-Another nice

-I butchered that and I apologise.
+medal, I butchered that and I apologize.

-It's awarded for outstanding services to geography,
+The medal in 1921, it's awarded for outstanding services to geography,

 principally for geographical studies and research in the polar lands.